OisinWrites/Byte/README.md

     Issue: Form only accepts party sizes that match the table size.
 We want a party of three to be assigned to a table of 4, but a party of 2 assigned to a table of 2 before a 4.
     Resolve: View now searches for tables with availability that have an occupancy greater or equal to the party size, and searches for the smallest possible table first.

+    5.
+    Issue: A booking can now be edited by a user, however their booking can interfer with a change.
+Say f a user has a particular booking of 4 people on a day.
+And all tables are reserved, but the user wants to amend their booking to three people the view tells them there is no table available, even though the change can be made on the table they already booked.

+    6.
+    Issue: Cancel anchor not activation view, or view not working.
+    Resolve: Firstly, the url was not confirgured correctly, sharing, and therefore overridden by the edit url.
+    Additionally, on successfuly deletion user was brought to an error page because the delete view redirect was sending them to the edit url for the now deleted object.
+To circumvent this the delete call is added to the bookings page, not edit page, and redirects to itself, which is not dependant on a object/id url.

     env.py content